 In 2006, Alstom was awarded by AES a contract for the manufacture of a lignite-fired station in Maritza, Bulgaria.
 During the execution of the project, Alstom experienced delays and works disruptions mostly due to the defective nature of the lignite supplied by AES.
-In February 2011, AES called the performance bank guarantee amounting to approximately €150 million.
+In February 2011, AES called the performance bank guarantee amounting to approximately $\epsilon$ 150 million.
 This amount was paid in July 2011.
 In addition, in March 2011, AES terminated the contract.
 An arbitration procedure initiated by Alstom, for wrongful termination notably, is on-going.
-According to the latest arbitral timetable, the hearings before the Arbitral Tribunal are postponed until December 2013 to January 2014.